schollenberger/pi-sensorlab/oled-display/oled-display-readme.md

     ```

   There are a number of methods to process an Image object.
 When processing
-  image files you may find the method `save(file, format)` pretty useful.
+  image files you store the result using method `save(file, format)`.

   There is a `show()` method as well but in order for this to work, you have
   to properly setup the Pillow Image-Plugin.

-  And there are a number of method to modify the image.
+  The Image class offers a number of method to modify the image, e.g. create

-  Some examples:
+  tumbnails, cut and paste regions, resize, rotate, etc.
+  Sample code:
     ```
     from PIL import Image
     # Image from file